 Several European texts regulate the use of certain phthalates in consumer goods and in health products, and mainly target phthalates used as plasticizers.

-Four phthalates are included in the Annex XIV of the REACH Regulation: Benzyl Butyl Phthalate (BBP), Di(2-EthylHexyl) Phthalate (DEHP), DiButyle Phthalate (DBP) and DiIsoButyle Phthalate (DIBP), Diisopentyl phthalate, 1,2-Benzenedicarboxylic acid, di-C6-8-branched alkyl esters, C7-rich, 1,2-Benzenedicarboxylic acid, di-C7-11-branched and linear alkyl esters, 1,2-Benzenedicarboxylic acid, dipentyl ester, branched and linear, Bis(2-methoxyethyl) phthalate, Dipentyl phthalate (DPP) and n-pentyl-isopentylphthalate, 1,2-Benzenedicarboxylic acid, dihexyl ester, branched and linear, dihexyl phthalate (DnHP) and 1,2-benzenedicarboxylic acid, di-C6-10-alkyl esters or mixed decyl and hexyl and octyl diesters with ≥ 0.3% of dihexyl phthalate.
-This annex lists substances for which authorization is necessary in order to place them on the market of the European Union (regarding uses targeted by the REACH Regulation).
+Eleven phthalates are included in the Annex XIV of the REACH Regulation: Benzyl Butyl Phthalate (BBP), Di(2-EthylHexyl) Phthalate (DEHP), DiButyle Phthalate (DBP), DiIsoButyle Phthalate (DIBP), Diisopentyl phthalate, 1,2-Benzenedicarboxylic acid, di-C6-8-branched alkyl esters, C7-rich, 1,2-Benzenedicarboxylic acid, di-C7-11-branched and linear alkyl esters, 1,2-Benzenedicarboxylic acid, dipentyl ester, branched and linear, Bis(2-methoxyethyl) phthalate, Dipentyl phthalate (DPP) and n-pentyl-isopentylphthalate, 1,2-Benzenedicarboxylic acid, dihexyl ester, branched and linear, dihexyl phthalate (DnHP) and 1,2-benzenedicarboxylic acid, di-C6-10-alkyl esters or mixed decyl and hexyl and octyl diesters with ≥ 0.3% of dihexyl phthalate.
+This annex lists substanc es for which authorization is necessary in order to place them on the market of the European Union (regarding uses targeted by the REACH Regulation).